aptech/docs/docs/CR-rndu.rst

 ::

-    //starting seed
+    // starting seed
     state = 13;

-    //Number of submeans to calculate
+    // Number of submeans to calculate
     n_iters = 2000;

-    //Number of random numbers to generate
+    // Number of random numbers to generate
-    //on each iteration
+    // on each iteration
     k = 1000000;

-    //Pre-allocate 'submean' vector
+    // Pre-allocate 'submean' vector
     submean = zeros(n_iters, 1);

     for i(1, n_iters, 1);